A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: Introduction

-Our goal is to demonstrate this multi-surrogate HOSVD approach for generating emulators for complex input-output structures.
-Such an emulator can then be used either as a pure multivariate spatio-temporal prediction model, for model calibration given observations, or perform inference on model parameters, depending on the goals of the researcher.
-Thus, the contributions of this methodology are: \begin{enumerate} \item It provides for a combination of different supervised learning approaches (e.g., neural networks, random forests, and Gaussian process regression) that can be used to emulate the spatial, temporal, and parameter components of the model output as obtained through the HOSVD.
-This is the ``multi-surrogate'' aspect of our approach. \item Parameters can be batched together in the tensor-decomposition, which is useful if parameters are correlated \textit{a priori}. \item Surrogate model predictions can be made at locations different from the set of spatial and temporal locations used in the training runs (in contrast to many SVD approaches for emulating high-dimensional output). \item Multiple individuals in and ABM with spatio-temporal locations can be emulated efficiently in space and time. \item Computational savings are afforded by using a reduced rank tensor factorization through the truncated HOSVD \citep{de2000multilinear}; a low-rank tensor factorization is usually sufficient to capture much of the variation in simulator output, just as a few principal components are usually sufficient to capture most of the variation in lower-dimensional simulator output. \end{enumerate}
+Our goal is to demonstrate this HOSVD approach for generating emulators for complex input-output structures.
+Such an emulator can then be used either as a pure multivariate spatio-temporal prediction model that uses only simulator runs for training, for model calibration given field data, or to perform inference on model parameters, depending on the goals of the researcher.
+Thus, the contributions of this methodology are: \begin{enumerate} \item It provides for a combination of different supervised learning approaches (e.g., random forests (RFs) and GP regression) that can be used to emulate the spatial, temporal, and parameter components of the model output as obtained through the HOSVD. \item Parameters can be batched together in the tensor-decomposition, which is useful if parameters are correlated \textit{a priori}. \item Surrogate model predictions can be made at locations different from the set of spatial and temporal locations used in the training runs (in contrast to many SVD approaches for emulating high-dimensional output). \item Multiple individuals in an ABM with spatio-temporal locations can be emulated efficiently in space and time. \item Computational savings are afforded by using a reduced rank tensor factorization through the truncated HOSVD \citep{de2000multilinear}; a low-rank tensor factorization is usually sufficient to capture much of the variation in simulator output, just as a few principal components are usually sufficient to capture most of the variation in lower-dimensional simulator output. \end{enumerate}

 The remainder of the paper is organized as follows.
 In Section 2, we briefly review aspects of SVD emulation, and tensors.
 In Section 3, we introduce a statistical model in terms of the HOSVD and describe the method for emulation based on this model.
 In Section 4, we provide empirical results of the application of the tensor-based method in two scenarios: i) a periodic solution to the shallow ice approximation from glaciology \citep{Bueler}, which is used to demonstrate the advantage of predicting at locations not considered in the training, and ii) a simulation of an ABM for collective animal movement to illustrate that the emulator can successfully capture the locations of multiple individuals moving collectively in space and time.
 These examples demonstrate the tensor method's ability to apply to predictions off of a grid, flexibility in combining different unsupervised learning methods, and use in Bayesian inference.
 We present a brief discussion and conclusion in Section 5.